sdss/desispec/README.rst

 Introduction
 ------------

-This package is a fork of the DESI pipeline for use with LVM.
+**Deprecated for LVM developement until further notice.** This package is a fork of the DESI pipeline for use with LVM.

 This package contains scripts and packages for building and running DESI spectroscopic analyses.